Lansing Mall

 Lansing Mall is an enclosed shopping mall located in Delta Charter Township, Michigan, United States, just outside Lansing, the state capital of Michigan.
 Opened in July 1969, the same year as its crosstown competitor Meridian Mall, Lansing Mall consists of 830052 sqft of gross leasable area, with approximately 60 stores and restaurants, as well as a food court.
 Its original anchor stores were Wurzburg's, Federal's, and Montgomery Ward.
 Only three years after opening, Wurzburg's and Federal's were replaced by J.W.
 Knapp Company (Knapp's) and Robert Hall Village respectively.
 In 1979, the Robert Hall space was then vacated as part of an expansion project that also added a new mall wing ending in Hudson's, while J. C. Penney replaced Knapp's a year later and Mervyn's joined in 1987.
 The mall's anchor stores remained unchanged between then and the first decade of the 21st century: Hudson's was renamed to Marshall Field's, which itself later became Macy's, while the bankrupted Montgomery Ward and Mervyn's were replaced with Younkers and a Regal Entertainment Group movie theater.
-Following the closures of Macy's and Younkers, the mall's only operational anchor store is J. C. Penney.
-Other major tenants include Dunham's Sports, Barnes & Noble, a food court, and a 12-screen movie theater.
-The mall is managed and owned by Kohan Retail Investment Group.
+Following the closures of Macy's and Younkers, the mall's only operational department store is J. C. Penney.
+Other major tenants include Dunham's Sports, Barnes & Noble, a food court, BEST furniture store, Zap Zone XL, and a 12-screen movie theater.
+The mall is managed and owned by Kohan Retail Investment Group and Summit Properties USA.